 Halit Gashi: I finished the Faculty of Law in Pristina.
 But as soon as we would finish high school we would get a call for military service.

 Anita Susuri: What was that period of time like?

 Halit Gashi: Military service was also extremely hard.
 After the ‘81 demonstrations they didn’t have… any of the nations that lived in former Yugoslavia didn’t have a positive attitude towards us because of the propaganda.
-They had aversion toward us without even knowing us.
-They didn’t know us but they had aversion towards us.
+They had an aversion toward us without even knowing us.
+They didn’t know us but they had an aversion towards us.
 When you don’t do anything to someone and they feel aversion towards you, it just shows their weakness, we didn’t have anything against Slovenians, Croats, Bosnians, or even Serbians.

 Throughout history they continuously tried to assimilate us.
 We don’t have the feeling that… we didn’t give life to anyone, and we don’t have the right to take anyone’s life.
 But it was hard.
 I was young and it was easier for me but for people who were 24-25 years old… there was a guy from Presevo, after he finished university he worked at the school library, he had extraordinary difficulties, they would take him to informative conversations.
 They didn’t do that with us, because we were young and didn’t achieve anything, but in general it was hard.

-Everybody went through that, at least for those thirteen months that we served that army they would take each of us for informative conversations which were very hard, there was extraordinary psychological pressure.
+Everybody went through that, at least for those thirteen months that we served in that army they would take each of us for informative conversations which were very hard, there was extraordinary psychological pressure.